News of the World (album): Background and recording

 They scaled down their complex arrangements and focused on a "rootsier" sound (as Brian May put it).
 However, the staple of the Queen sound – multi-tracked harmonies and guitar orchestrations – still exist on this album, albeit more subtly than previously.
 Having received some criticism that their first completely self-produced album, A Day at the Races, was a "boring" album, Queen decided to shift their musical focus towards the mainstream but remain as the producers of the next album.
 Races garnered criticism as many critics felt that it was too similar to A Night at the Opera, something which the band members themselves acknowledged.
 In addition, the arrival of punk rock, led by the Sex Pistols, saw the mainstream shift away from progressive rock and more towards simpler rock music.
 Queen were seen as the antithesis of punk, particularly in their camp influences and elaborate production.

 Brian May stated in an interview that "We'd already made a decision that...[after]
 A Night at the Opera and A Day at the Races, we wanted to go back to basics for News of the World.
 But it was very timely because the world was looking at punk and things being very stripped down.
 So in a sense we were conscious, but it was part of our evolution anyway."

-In contrast to "Races", which had taken five months to record, only two months were booked to record at Sarm and Wessex Sound Studios.
+In contrast to A Day at the Races, which had taken five months to record, only two months were booked to record at Sarm East and Wessex Sound Studios.
 Most of the recording sessions took place in Wessex Studios, which was also where the Sex Pistols were busy recording Never Mind the Bollocks, Here's the Sex Pistols.
 As such, the two groups had several interactions, including the famous meeting between Mercury and Sid Vicious.
-Vicious, upon stumbling into Queen's recording studio, asked "Have you succeeded in bringing ballet to the masses yet?" in response to a comment the singer had made in an interview with NME, to which Mercury called him "Simon Ferocious" and replied "We're doing our best, dear."
+Vicious, upon stumbling into Queen's recording studio, asked "Have you succeeded in bringing ballet to the masses yet?" in response to a comment the singer had made in an interview with NME, to which Mercury called him "Simon Ferocious" (a playful reference to Vicious' stage name) and replied "We're doing our best, dear."
 Johnny Rotten also expressed a desire to meet with Mercury.
 According to Bill Price, who engineered Never Mind the Bollocks, Rotten crawled on all fours across Queen's studio to Mercury, who was playing piano, and said "Hello Freddie" before leaving.
-May also recalled bumping into Rotten in the corridors and having several conversations about music.
 Queen's history with the Sex Pistols dated back to December 1976, in which Queen were set to appear on Bill Grundy's Today show.
 However, Mercury had a toothache, and was forced to schedule a dentist appointment on the same day, his first one in 15 years.
 As a replacement, EMI offered the Sex Pistols instead, which led to their now famous appearance on the Today show.